y0rdie/laravel-gust/README.md

 Read about the changes this makes to your application in the [What the Breeze stack does](#what-the-breeze-stack-does) section below.

 #### Install with UI

+The UI stack is a good choice if you're already familiar with the backend authentication logic this package provides and not quite ready to make the switch to Breeze or Fortify.

 ``` bash
 php artisan gust:install ui